 The amount of fat removed will obviously depend on how much there is in the first place, and also on the surgeon’s judgement.
 He will only remove as much as is necessary without making the shape abnormal and out of proportion.
 If you have heavy bones and strong muscles, it is not possible to give you skinny legs, despite removing most of the subcutaneous fat.
 However, by judicious liposuction it is possible to reshape legs, thighs and abdomen in the right person.

 The procedure is carried out under general anaesthesia, although for smaller areas local anaesthesia may be used, in some cases.
 If smaller quantities of fat are removed, less than 3 litres, the procedure may be done on a day-care basis.
-Larger quantities of fat removed will usually require hospitalisation.
+Larger quantities of fat removed will usually require a stay at our London based hospital.
 On the whole, it is not advisable to remove more than 3-3.5 litres in one session because of the need for transfusion.
 Beyond this volume of fat removed the operation becomes much more major in nature.

 In recent years there has been increasing interest in ultrasonic liposuction where the fat is literally dissolved before being sucked out.
 This procedure may have indications in cases where skin elasticity is poor, and large amounts of fat have to be removed.
 However, at the moment it is not recommended for straightforward cases.
 Your surgeon will explain the pros and cons of this technique.

 There are other more recent techniques, such as High Frequency liposuction and laser liposuction.
 If you are interested in pros and cons of these procedures the surgeon will be able to answer your questions.